 Cherry Pie from Space

 People in space get to float around inside the spaceship, eat food by squirting it, and pee through a tube.
 Well, plants can have a wild time up there too.
-265 cherry stones (seeds) from a thousand-year-old Japanese tree went into space in 2008 on board the International Space Station.
-They flew around Earth for months before coming back down.
-Some seeds were then planted, and grew into trees years sooner than they should have — and with flowers the wrong shape!
-They have only 5 petals instead of the 30 or so in your usual fluffy cherry blossom.
+265 cherry seeds from a thousand-year-old Japanese tree went into space for a few months.
+Some seeds were then planted back on Earth, and grew into blossoming trees years sooner than usual.
 The question is, how will the cherries from these trees taste?
 Out of this world.

 Wee ones: If the tree was planted 7 years ago, are you older or younger than that tree?